asminity/ShikshaNetra/API_INTEGRATION.md

 ✅ Type-safe with TypeScript
 ✅ Error handling and logging

-## Support
+## 💬 Support

-For issues or questions, check the ML service documentation at http://localhost:8000/docs
+For issues or questions, check the ML service documentation at https://huggingface.co/spaces/genathon00/sikshanetra-model, or the model README in `model/README.md`.